linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 22.08.2024 (announcement Web4)
+- 🌐 Want to dive deep into how decentralization powers the future?
+At Linkspreed, we’re redefining it in #Web4.
+Discover the full story here: web4.one/decentralized.
+Let’s chat about your thoughts—drop a comment below! 💬👇 #Decentralization #Web4Revolution

 ### 21.08.2024 (announcement Web4)
 - 🌍 Imagine a digital world where possibilities are endless...
 We're crafting something huge in #Web4 and can't wait to share more soon.
 What do you think it could be?
 Drop your wildest guesses below! 👇 #FutureTech #Innovation